sparkfabrik/company-playbook/content/working-at-sparkfabrik/career-advancement.md

 Sort: 40
 */

-People in Sparkfabrik should expect to advance on their career path, depending on their inclinations and will.
+People in SparkFabrik should expect to advance on their career path, depending on their inclinations and will.
 The company will work to give equal oportunities for growth to everyone, rewarding results and commitment.

 ## Checkpoints